muna-ai/muna-swift/README.md

 ## Embedding Predictors
 Function normally works by downloading and executing prediction functions at runtime.
-But because iOS requires strict sandboxing, ou must download and embed predictors at build-time instead.
+But because iOS requires strict sandboxing, you must download and embed predictors at build-time instead.
-The first step is to create an `fxn.config.swift` file at the root of your target directory:
+First, create an `fxn.config.swift` file at the root of your target directory:
 ```swift
 import FunctionSwift